-Hansa Resources Limited ("Hansa" or the "Company") was incorporated on March 19, 1980 under the provisions of the Company Act (British Columbia).
-On October 26, 2022 Hansa completed a recapitalization with Tribeca Resources Holdings Ltd. (formerly Tribeca Resources Ltd.) ("TRL"), as described in Note 4(b), and Hansa changed its name to Tribeca Resources Corporation.
-The Company's common shares are listed and traded on the TSX Venture Exchange ("TSXV") under the symbol "TRBC".
+Hansa Resources Limited ("Hansa") was incorporated on March 19, 1980 under the provisions of the Company Act (British Columbia).
+On October 26, 2022 Hansa completed a recapitalization with Tribeca Resources Holdings Ltd. (formerly Tribeca Resources Ltd.) ("TRL"), as described in Note 4, and Hansa changed its name to Tribeca Resources Corporation (the "Company").
+The Company's common shares are listed and traded on the TSX Venture Exchange ("TSXV") under the symbol "TRBC" and on the OTCQB under the symbol "TRRCF".
 The Company's head office is located at #1305 - 1090 West Georgia Street, Vancouver, British Columbia V6E 3V7 Canada.